mcbridejc/makec/README.md

 This project is derived from GilCC (http://www.onlysolutionssoftware.com/gilcc/), which was released under the MIT license by Gilson Motta.
-I've adapted it to fit my tastes, to allow easier installation as a gem, to allow customization via config file, to print sub-process output as it is available rather than wait for the build to complete, and to not have to see colorful copyright/advertising banners every time I run make.
+I've adapted it to fit my tastes, to allow easier installation as a gem, to allow customization via config file, and to print sub-process output as it is available rather than wait for the build to complete.

 ## Licensing

 All code contained in this project is released under the MIT license, as defined in the LICENSE file.
+As far as I'm concerned: use it, hack it, share it as you like.
+If you make some fix or add some feature that you think would have general appeal, pull requests are welcome!